 What a Professional Inspection Includes

-- Surface assessment: Shingles, metal panels, and seams are inspected for displacement or visible damage.
+- Surface assessment: Shingles, metal panels, and seams are inspected for displacement or visible damage and photographed to create a clear record of storm impact for your insurance carrier.

-• Flashing evaluation: Chimneys, vents, and valleys are checked for separation or bending.
+• Flashing evaluation: Chimneys, vents, and valleys are checked for separation or bending, which are commonly missed during adjuster walkthroughs and must be documented to be included in your claim scope.

-• Drainage review: Gutters and downspouts are examined for blockage or detachment.
+• Drainage review: Gutters and downspouts are examined for blockage or detachment, supporting the overall storm impact scope across multiple roof components.

-• Attic inspection: Interior signs of moisture intrusion and insulation damage are evaluated.
+• Attic inspection: Interior signs of moisture intrusion and insulation damage are evaluated and documented, ensuring they can be added to your claim before they worsen or become harder to attribute to the storm event.

 Insurance Claim Considerations

 Storm related roof damage is often covered by homeowner insurance policies, but documentation and timing are critical to claim success.
-Taking structured steps early prevents delays, reduces disputes, and ensures damage is clearly tied to a specific event.
+Taking structured steps before contacting your insurance carrier prevents delays, reduces disputes, and ensures every item of damage is clearly tied to the storm event.

 What Insurance Companies Require

 Insurance carriers typically require clear evidence that damage resulted from recent severe storms, including dated photo documentation, a professional inspection report, and a detailed repair estimate outlining scope and materials.
-Providing organized documentation upfront improves processing efficiency and strengthens your insurance claim.
+The inspection report should identify each damaged component by location, describe the nature of the damage, and connect it to the type of storm that occurred.
+Providing organized documentation upfront improves processing efficiency, reduces the likelihood of underpayment, and gives you a stronger position if any findings are disputed during the claims process.

 Why Timing Matters